daniel5151/ANESE/wideNES.md

 #### Padding controls

-Many games have static sections of the screen / artifacts at the edge of the screen.
-By default, wideNES samples with 8 pixels of padding, which works well for many games, but usually needs a bit of tweaking.
+Many games have static sections of the screen / artifacts at the edge of the screen. wideNES uses some heuristics (if the PPUMASK bgr-mask is active, mapper IRQs, etc...) to intelligently "guess" padding values, but there are times when a little bit of tweaking is needed...

  Side   | increase | decrease
 --------|----------|-------